barisicgroup/unf/README.md

 # Nucleobase vectors
 Apart from storing the position of a nucleotide, UNF also stores orientation of its nucleobase.
-This information is represented by two vectors – *baseNormal* and *hydrogenFaceDir* – defining the directions along with the stacking and hydrogen bonding interactions happen.
-To foster compatibility with existing applications, it was opted for making these vectors correspond to the *a3* (&rarr; *baseNormal*) and *a1* (&rarr; *hydrogenFaceDir*) oxDNA vectors, as this model is widely accepted and validated [[1]](https://doi.org/10.1063/1.4921957), [[2]](https://doi.org/10.1063/1.4961398), [[3]](https://doi.org/10.1002/jcc.26029).
+This information is represented by two vectors – *baseNormal* and *hydrogenFaceDir* – defining the directions along which the stacking and hydrogen bonding interactions happen.
+To foster compatibility with existing applications, it was opted for making these vectors correspond to the *a3* (&rarr; *baseNormal*) and *a1* (&rarr; *hydrogenFaceDir*) oxDNA vectors, as this model is already used in the field and experimentally validated [[1]](https://doi.org/10.1063/1.4921957), [[2]](https://doi.org/10.1063/1.4961398), [[3]](https://doi.org/10.1002/jcc.26029).
-In this section, the relation of these vectors to nucleotide atoms will be described.
+In this section, the relation of these vectors to nucleotide atoms will be described in a form of simple pseudocode (based on the conversion performed by [tacoxDNA](https://doi.org/10.1002/jcc.26029) scripts and the respective parts by Lorenzo Rovigatti).
-For better understanding, atom names of DNA nucleobases are visualized below.
+For better imagination, atom names of DNA nucleobases are visualized in the figure below.
+As for uracil, its ring atoms carry the same name as thymine's atoms.

 | Adenine | Thymine  |
 |---------|----------|